fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 So the issue is with this line: `testDispatcher.advanceUntilIdleWithIdlingResources()`.
 Since we are in the InstrumentedTest's thread, all our coroutines will run there as well, which doesn't play well with LiveData.
 One idea would be to use LiveData `ArchTaskExecutor.getInstance()` and ensure our LiveData doesn't care about the Thread they are set from, **but** then we would touch our Views from Non-Main Thread, which is still an issue.
 **So Instead** What we need to do is run our coroutines on the actual mainThread.
-We have a handy `runOnUIAwaitOnCurrent` function for that, so let's use it in our `invalidCredentialsGivenShowsProperErrorMessage` test, wrap around our dispatcher call.
+We have a handy `runOnUIAwaitOnCurrent` function for that, so let's use it in our `invalidCredentialsGivenShowsProperErrorMessage` (inside the base class) test, wrap around our dispatcher call.

 The full function now will look like this:
 ```kotlin